Laravel-Backpack/docs/4.1/crud-operation-revisions.md

-# Revisions
+# Revise

 ---

 <a name="about"></a>
 ## About

-Revisions allows your admins to store, see and undo changes to entries on an Eloquent model.
+Revise allows your admins to store, see and undo changes to entries on an Eloquent model.

 The operation provides you with a simple interface to work with [venturecraft/revisionable](https://github.com/VentureCraft/revisionable#implementation), which is a great pacakge that stores all changes in a separate table.
 It can work as an audit trail, a backup system and an accountability system for the admins.

-When enabled, ```Revisions``` will show another button in the table view, between _Edit_ and _Delete_.
+When enabled, ```Revise``` will show another button in the table view, between _Edit_ and _Delete_.
 On click, that button opens another page which will allow an admin to see all changes and who made them:

 ![CRUD Revision Operation](https://backpackforlaravel.com/uploads/docs-4-0/operations/revisions.png)